MinecraftHopper/MinecraftHopper/_help/installing-forge/index.markdown

 ## [Adding mods](#adding-mods) {#adding-mods}
 * [Head over to your .minecraft folder](/help/finding-minecraft-data-folder/)
 * Create a folder in your .minecraft folder named mods if there isn't one already.
-* Browse through the selection of mods from [Curse Forge](https://curseforge.com/minecraft/mc-mods).
+* Browse through the selection of mods from [CurseForge](https://curseforge.com/minecraft/mc-mods).
 Download mod .jars that are compatible with your MC version.
 <br>  Note: Some mods might require other mods to be present in order to run.
 Check the Dependencies section under the Relations tab of the mod project page.
 * Move the mod .jar files you downloaded into the mods folder you created earlier.